adenflorian/corgi.fm/docs/note-scheduling.md

+# Hooking up new note scheduler
+currently, the main trigger for notes to be played is redux store updates I want the trigger to be RAF

+# Scratch
 looping is hard
 i would like a way to abstract away the fact that it loops from as much of this logic as possible i got looping kind of working, but its not perfect and has edge cases that fail